Nimansky/MicroMouse/README.md

 # MicroMouse - Readme

 A [MicroMouse](https://en.wikipedia.org/wiki/Micromouse) built for a university school project by Nima Baradaran Hassanzadeh, Xian Chen and Christian Förster.
 The mouse is based on a Raspberry Pi 3B paired with an extension board hosting a STM32F030CC.
 As such, this project heavily involves sensor communication via I2C, inter-processor communication via UART, as well as a lot of STM32-internal timer and PWM logic.
-For exact specifics, please feel free to read the documentation.pdf!
+For exact specifics, please feel free to read the [documentation](/documentation.pdf)!

 # Pinouts